 How Do You Handle a DWLR?

 When looking at a DWLR charge, you have to first take care of the reason why your license was suspended.
-When you hire an attorney, an experienced one will go through your driving record and find all of the reasons why your license was suspended, whether it be old citations or unpaid fines.
-He or she will seek to help you resolve those issues first, and then go to court for your DWLR charge.
+After hiring iTicket.law, our team will go through your driving record and find all of the reasons why your license was suspended, whether it be old citations or unpaid fines.
+We will seek to help you resolve those issues, postponing any hearing on your current DWLR charge as needed.
 Sometimes this process can take weeks, months, or even up to a year.
-However, it is important to resolve the underlying matters in order to seek full reinstatement of your license.
-Once the underlying matters are resolved, then in some scenarios, you can seek a dismissal of the serious charge of DWLR and hopefully get your license back and get back on the road.
+When thinking about how to get your life back, it is important to remember that it is necessary to resolve all the underlying matters in order to seek full reinstatement of your license.
+Once the underlying matters are resolved, our attorneys can seek a dismissal of the serious charge of DWLR and hopefully get your license back so that you can get back on the road.

 License Restoration vs. Handling Only the DWLR

-Some clients come to our office with only one underlying matter that's caused their license to be suspended while other clients have twenty old outstanding citations dating back to the 1980s or 90s.
-However, regardless of the number or the age of the citations, it is important to seek to handle all of the previous citations and not just the current DWLR charge.
+Some clients come to our office with only one underlying matter that has caused their license to be suspended.
+Other clients may have as many as twenty old outstanding citations dating back to the 1980s or 90s.
+Regardless of the number or the age of the citations, it is important to seek to handle all of the previous citations and not just the current DWLR charge.
 This can prevent you from receiving further suspensions, further DWLR charges, and more fines.
 We understand it is sometimes a large financial burden to take care of everything at once.
 However, our office will be happy to work with you in order to try to help you get your life back on track.

 How Can iTicket.law Help Me?